-Manulife Bank’s development team worked with SIT’s development team in a number of joint application development sessions to help come up with a solution.
+Manulife Bank’s development team worked with Portfolio+ Inc.’s development team in a number of joint application development sessions to help come up with a solution.
 It was hard work, but the result was an outstanding achievement.

 Providing service without branches is challenging.
 Providing great service without branches is harder still.
 Manulife Bank has proven it can be done.
 They’ve come up with a formula that makes the most of both their talented employees and the technology at hand.
 Technologies like interactive voice response, ATM/POS card access, bill payments, and web banking interfaces help support the efforts of highly trained customer service representatives who ensure Manulife Bank’s standards for excellence are met.